 HQAI offers the following three auditing services for organisations, networks and initiatives working in the humanitarian and development sector.

 We hold a mirror for organisations to see themselves.
 Our audit reports point out their strengths and areas where they should improve.
-Certification and independent verification are four-year cycles that lead to continuous improvement and learning.
+Certification and independent verification are three-year cycles that lead to continuous improvement and learning.

 As organisations improve in putting people at the centre of their work, vulnerable and at-risk people benefit from more accountable aid.